workingDog/StixToNeo4j/README.md

 Creating a Neo4j graph database from a file of Stix objects requires two steps.
-First convert the Stix objects to Neo4j csv format using **StixToNeo4j**, then import those csv files into Neo4j using **doimport.sh** script.
+First convert the Stix objects to Neo4j csv format using **StixToNeo4j**, then import those csv files into Neo4j using the **doimport.sh** script.

-Converting the Stix objects to Neo4j csv format, simply type at the prompt:
+Converting the Stix objects to Neo4j csv format, simply type:

     java -jar stixtoneo4j-1.0.jar --csv stix_file.json output_dir
     or